Save Yourself – English Lyrics

 Love is pain, I know too well

-➔ The phrase uses the simple present tense to express a general truth about love.
+➔ The phrase "Love is pain" uses the present tense to state a general truth about love.

 -